 Place the 7″ tall guide piece on the first slider, then place the next slider up and attach it with screws.
 Repeat the process for other sliders.

-Step 8 – Install Drawers
+Step 8 – Install Drawers to the DIY Closet Organizer

 Step 9 – Cut and Attach Support Blocks for the Shelf Boards